afshin-hoseini/StickyScrollView/README.md

 # How to use

-To use sticky scroll view in your application, you should add the element to you layout xml file, like this:
+To use sticky scroll view in your application, you should add this element to your layout *xml* file, like this:

 ```
 <ir.afshin.stickyscrollviewlib.StickyScrollView